 Yes!
 You can assemble this the day before you plan to eat it.
 Cover it tightly and keep it refrigerated, then when you’re ready to bake it, let it get to room temperature for 15-30 minutes to take the chill off, then bake as directed.

-Best to use an airtight container.
-These will be good after baking for 2-3 days.
+It’s best to use an airtight container.
+This recipe will be fine for 2-3 days in the refrigerator.

 Yes!
-These delicious zucchini boats are great with lean ground beef, Italian sausage or ground chicken
+These zucchini boats are great with lean ground beef, Italian sausage or ground chicken, or plant-based substitutes.

 More Recipes to Try